dustinpfister/blog_posts/_posts/js-path-find.md

 ## 4 - Conclusion

 So that is it for now at least when it comes to path finding and javaScript in general.
 There is much more to write about when it comes to this topic though of course.
-I should in time work out a few canvas examples that make use of path finding, when doing so I am sure I will touch base on this post again and expand this content more.
+I have got around to working out two examples thus far that will work in nodejs, as well as in client side javaScript when it comes to doing something with a canvas element which is great.
+However it would seem that the module might need a little more work when it comes to how the choices are made, it will take some weird paths with certain combinations it would seem.
+However when I started working on this I did not want to make something that will be flawless, I just wanted something that works okay at least and it would seem that is what I have thus far.